 The symptoms of cats in heat can try the patience of even the most loving pet owner, which is why veterinarians recommend having female cats spayed before the first heat cycle occurs.
-A cat that is “in heat” has entered the phase of the feline reproduction cycle that’s characterized by her receptiveness to males and to mating.
+Cats in heat have entered the phase of the feline reproduction cycle that’s characterized by her receptiveness to males and to mating.
 This phase is also known as estrus.
 In the world of cat breeding, unsprayed females are known as “queens.”

 Cat estrus begins as animals reach sexual maturity, usually at about six months of age, although some cats will go into heat as early as four months and others as late as 10 to 12 months.
 Cats are considered to be polyestrous, meaning they have several heat cycles a year (in contrast to dogs, which are diestrous and typically have two heat cycles a year).
 This means that breeding cats can produce a litter at any time of the year, even though springtime is often considered to be “kitten season.”

-Even if you’ve never been around cats in heat before, you’re very likely to know something is going on with your pet – the behaviors she uses to get the attention of a potential mate will no doubt get your attention as well.
+Even if you’ve never been around cats in heat before, you’re very likely to know something is going on with your pet — the behaviors she uses to get the attention of a potential mate will no doubt get your attention as well.
 The signs of cats in heat or cat experiencing estrus can mimic signs of pain or distress in your cat, and include the following: